Inv1nc/inv1nc.github.io/_posts/2024-07-23-evm-puzzles.md

 3456FDFDFDFDFDFD5B00 // bytecode
 ```

-`CALLVALUE` pushes callvalue in wei into the stack.
+`CALLVALUE` pushes callvalue in wei onto the stack.

 `JUMPDEST` is marked at `0x08` to solve the challenge we need to provide a `CALLVALUE` equal to 8.